 America’s deepest river gorge, Hells Canyon, and “Little Switzerland,” the Wallowa Mountains, star on this 208-mile/335-kilometer horseshoe route through the state’s northeast corner, the rich ancestral homeland of the Nez Perce tribe.

-Talk about a local’s secret: It seems much of the world has yet to discover this incomparable region, where the lofty Wallowa Mountains — named one of Oregon’s 7 Wonders — dominate the horizon, and wide ranching valleys give the picture-perfect perspective from which to appreciate the view.
-More than 19 of the Wallowas’ peaks rise above 9,000 feet, many of them forming the backpack-and-horseback paradise of the Eagle Cap Wilderness.
+Talk about a local’s secret: It seems much of the world has yet to discover this incomparable region, where the lofty Wallowa Mountains dominate the horizon, and wide ranching valleys give the picture-perfect perspective from which to appreciate the view.
+More than 19 of the Wallowas’ peaks rise above 9,000 feet/2,743 meters, many of them forming the backpack-and-horseback paradise of the Eagle Cap Wilderness.
 Beyond, the land cracks into the great cleft of Hells Canyon and the wild waters of the Snake River.
 It’s a secret you’ll want to keep to yourself, all within close proximity to Interstate 84.

 Elgin to Enterprise